josekanattu/docx2pdf-converter/README.md

  `GET http://localhost:3000/convertToPdf/:filename`

 ### Convert file from cloud
 The endpoint returns the requested file and automatically create a thumbnail.
-Both thumnail and pdf document is uploaded back to cloud storage.
+Both thumbnail and pdf document is uploaded back to cloud storage.

 HTTP Request